JxSrcInc/help/ubumtu/ubuntu.md

 # Ubuntu

+## Boot HP Envy Laptop from USB

+1) Insert the USB flash drive into a USB port and turn on the computer.
+2) Immediately press the Escape key repeatedly, about once every second, until the Startup Menu opens.
+3) Press F9 to open the Boot Device Options menu.
+4) Use the up or down arrow key to select the USB flash drive, and then press Enter .

 ## Install Ubunto 20.4

 check add Wifi option no matter choose standard (recommended) minimal installation.
 If not, Wifi driver will not be available.
 To install Wifi driver, wired connection is required.